nlisgo/disqus-to-hypothesis/README.md

     1. `./import/import-references.json` - the parents of each annotation processed.
     1. `./import/import-missing.json` - capture the annotations that were missing after appearing to be created.
     1. `./import/import-id-map.json` - source id to destination id map.

+## Update annotations on Hypothesis publisher group. (`./update-annotations.php`)

+This script relies on `./create-annotations.php` having been run already as it draws from `./import/import-annotations.json`.

+The main purpose of this is to update the target uri's of annotations that have already been created.

+There are no artifacts for this command.

 ## Delete annotations on Hypothesis publisher group. (`./delete-annotations.php`)